alexeyinkin/eb-1a/1-process/README.md

-On May 31, the NVC sent an automatic email that my case was still with them waiting the appointment slot to be allocated.
+On May 31, the NVC sent an automatic email that my case was still with them waiting for the appointment slot to be allocated.
 Again.

 ![](media/183_wait.png)

 ## Day 243

-On July 30, the NVC sent a third automatic email that my case is still with them waiting the appointment slot to be allocated.
+On July 30, the NVC sent a third automatic email that my case was still with them waiting for the appointment slot to be allocated.

 ![](media/243_wait.png)